Salem Tamil Nadu, India Travel Guide

 Banana blossom (vazhaipoo) is a traditional ingredient used in curries, stir-fries, and fritters.

-A distinctive flavor and texture.
+A unique flavor and texture.

 Gain practical knowledge of South Indian cooking techniques and spice blending.